shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 deg.to_csv("DEG_results.csv", index=False)
 ```

-*Simple explanation: for every gene, I compare its expression in Control vs Treated samples using a t-test, which tells me if the difference is likely real or just random noise.*
+* For every gene, I compare its expression in Control vs Treated samples using a t-test, which tells me if the difference is likely real or just random noise.*

 > **Worth knowing:** with only 2 samples per group, a plain t-test has very little statistical power- it's easy to miss real changes or flag noisy ones.
 This is exactly why the main pipeline uses **DESeq2** (Step 11 in the main pipeline README) instead of a plain t-test for the "official" DEG list- DESeq2 is built to handle small sample sizes properly.
 This Python t-test version is a good learning/exploration exercise and quick visual sanity check, but I treat `Significant_DEGs.csv` from DESeq2 as the primary result, not `DEG_results.csv` from this script.